 The 1970s and 80s were beset by labour disputes and by the mid-80s, over 75% of the workforce had been fired or made redundant.
 Decline followed.
 Houses were abandoned, shops and facilities shuttered.

-Though the processing plants still produce two million tons of industrial minerals a year, Trona’s population today is 1100 and falling.
+Though the processing plants still produce two million tons of industrial minerals a year, Trona’s population today is under 1100.